 On the east side of Tomahawk Island is a narrow S-curve channel.
 In the days before power boats it must have been a peaceful, serene waterway protected from the winds and waves of the main channel on the west side of the island.
-A frequent user of it in the 1930s was an elderly man known by the cottagers as Joe Kirby.
+A frequent user of it in the 1930s was an elderly genttleman known by the cottagers as Joe Kirby.
 He earned a living doing maintenance on cottages north of the narrows.

-Joe got around using a small dark green boat powered by a “one lunger”, a single-cylinder make-and-break engine whose exhaust made a horrendous racket.
+Joe got around using a small dark green open boat powered by a “one lunger”, a single-cylinder make-and-break engine whose exhaust made a horrendous racket.
 Apparently that didn’t bother him because he was nearly stone deaf.
-He would swing the flywheel to start the motor, then settle on the closest seat, grasp the steering cords connected to the rudder, and head out onto the channel.
+He would swing the flywheel to start the motor, then settle on the closest seat, grasp the steering lanyards connected to the rudder, and head out onto the channel.
 He sat back like he was in an armchair, enjoying the passing scenery as the boat carried him along at a sedate speed.

 At Wahnuhke we got so used to hearing the putt-putt of the boat getting louder as it passed by we’d glance up and say, “There goes Joe Kirby”.